Python DataFrame API reference

 No

-The execution format.
-Options include "general", "pandas", and "arrow".
-If not specified, the format is detected from the function's parameter type hints.
+Execution format.
+Options: "general", "pandas", "arrow".
+If omitted, it is auto-detected from the function type hints.

 concurrency